Treatise on Federal Nontax Debt Collection Law

 Addresses the meanings of the terms debt, debtor, and delinquency in the context of nontax debt collection by federal agencies.

-Claims of the United States have priority over claims owed to other creditors and, when a person is insolvent, federal claims must be satisfied first.
+When a person is insolvent, claims of the United States generally have priority over claims owed to other creditors.

-Death generally does not extinguish debts and, as with other types of debts, agencies must pursue collection of debts owed by deceased debtors.
-In light of certain exceptions, agencies should ensure that no law precludes continued collection before collecting on a debt owed by a deceased debtor.
+Death generally does not extinguish debts and, as with other types of debts, agencies generally must pursue collection of debts owed by deceased debtors.

-Describes some basic bankruptcy concepts and addresses some of the factors that agencies should consider when a debtor files for bankruptcy protection, and alerts agencies to common bankruptcy issues and should not be relied on as a thorough explanation of bankruptcy law.
+Describes some basic bankruptcy concepts and addresses some of the factors that agencies should consider when a debtor files for bankruptcy protection.

 Provides a broad overview of how entities created under state law can dissolve through state law dissolution proceedings, wind down their business, and liquidate, and how agencies should be aware of state law when pursuing entities that are out of business.

 With certain exceptions, agencies must charge interest, penalties, and administrative costs on delinquent federal nontax debts.